Weaving Transformative Resilience and Active Hope: An Alliance in the Face of Climate Change in the Gran Tescual Indigenous Reservation

 The journey has begun, and its success will be shaped by every voice, every tree planted, and every action toward a more resilient coastal ecosystem.

-Potatoes, People, and Photobooks: CIP’s Climate Response in the Andes
+Potatoes, People, and Photobooks: The International Potato Center’s (CIP) Climate Response in the Andes

 As climate extremes increasingly challenge Andean agriculture, the International Potato Center (CIP) is working closely with communities in Peru and Ecuador to strengthen resilience and preserve agrobiodiversity.